jhuix/SequoiaDB/README.md

 Welcome to SequoiaDB!

-SequoiaDB is a distribute Multi-Model Database.
+SequoiaDB is a distributed document-oriented NoSQL Database.

 Engine:
 -----------------